botdenoms/botdenoms/README.md

 ## Hi, there 🖐👋🖐 Am denoms

 ### About Me
-> currently a student of Computer Science & Information Technology
+> A Computer Scientist, with a diverse skill sets in the computer science field. from software development,
+> networking, cloud computing, data science and currently learning A.I and ML.
-> curious and interested in everything tech from hardware to software
+> Interested in everything tech from hardware to software,
-> On the side Am an indie game dev and a 3d generalist
+> On the side Am an indie game dev and a 3d generalist artist

 > I do like bots